buerokratt/Buerokratt-onboarding/README.md

 ### Mock-services

-We encourage you to first set up the full flow of planned services as mocks by using [Ruuter mocks](https://github.com/buerokratt/Ruuter/blob/main/samples/steps/mock.md) or https://mswjs.io for it.
+We encourage you to first set up the full flow of planned services as mocks by using [Ruuter mocks](https://github.com/buerokratt/Ruuter/blob/main/samples/steps/mock.md) for it.

 ### Warranty and responsibilities